codehearts/portfolio/readme.md

 ## Development

-For local development, run Jekyll through Docker to automatically compile and serve your work.
-Results will be available at [0.0.0.0:4000](http://0.0.0.0:4000)
+For local development, use Docker Compose to automatically compile and serve your work.
+Results will be available on [localhost:80](http://localhost)

 ```
-docker run --rm -v$PWD:/srv/jekyll -p4000:4000 jekyll/jekyll jekyll serve
+JEKYLL_CMD='build --watch' docker-compose up -d
 ```

 Deployment occurs automatically when the build for a commit on `master` succeeds